The holidays are sparkling wine season: More bottles are popped from Thanksgiving to New Year’s than at any other time.

 The Spanish sparkling wine is another popular, cost-effective alternative to Champagne.
 At Trinity in New Orleans, Beverage Director Adam Orzechowski creates his Borscht & Bubbles with a mid-range vodka, Suze, beet and lemon syrup, and an ounce or two of cava.
-He opts for cava over Champagne for its lower price point but he also prefers its softer flavor.
+He opts for cava over Champagne for its low price point, but he also prefers its softer flavor.

 Jason Montero of Sabio on Main in Pleasanton, California, turns to NV Cava by Paul Cheneau to boost sales for the holidays.
 Made in the traditional method of Champagne, it sports all the flavorful bubbles without the accompanying sticker shock.
 The drink, which includes cranberry and pomegranate juices, cranberry garnishes and a lemon twist, costs $14 per glass and “pays for the bottle almost three times off of its first pour,” Montero says.

-The Just the Two Of Us cocktail available at Graze in Madison, Wisconsin, turns a profit without cutting corners on high-quality ingredients.
-The drink, which costs about $3.50 to make, features cognac, locally sourced apple brandy, Yellow Chartreuse, Benedictine, Peychaud’s bitters and cava, the sparkler of choice for its dry quality and clean finish.
-Bar Manager William Schaeffer says Graze also drives profitability by hedging the expensive nature of finer spirits and ensuring that drinks are fresh, effervescent and very drinkable, thus reducing waste.
+The Just the Two of Us cocktail, available at Graze in Madison, Wisconsin, turns a profit without cutting corners on high-quality ingredients.
+The drink, which costs about $3.50 to make, features cognac, locally-sourced apple brandy, Yellow Chartreuse, Benedictine, Peychaud’s bitters, and cava – the sparkler of choice for its dry quality and clean finish.
+Bar Manager William Schaeffer says Graze also drives profitability by hedging the expensive nature of fine spirits, and ensuring that drinks are fresh, effervescent and very drinkable – thus reducing waste.